 There are five primary steps to the RBA VAP process, all of which are guided by the APM.

-Additional detail is available on the main VAP page.
+Additional details are available on the main VAP page.

-The scope of a Validated Assessment includes all common and customer-specific areas of a facility or portions as agreed to by the APM and the Auditee.
+The scope of a Validated Assessment includes all common and customer-specific areas of a facility or portions as defined in the VAP Operations Manual, latest version.

 The VAR is always owned by the Auditee.
 The Auditee Agreement obligates the Auditee to provide access to and distribution of the VAR to interested Audit Buyers who are approved by the Auditee and to ensure the VAR results are available for industry-wide aggregation and reporting.
 The Auditee is free to provide the VAR to additional customers at no cost beyond the initial cost of the assessment.

 See the main VAP page to view the Auditee Agreement.

 By design the VAP provides for sharing of the VAR at the discretion of the Auditee.
 There are three primary functions that allow for this: